Tuxion/DoctrineRest/README.md

 DoctrineRest
 ============

+[![Build Status](https://travis-ci.org/Tuxion/DoctrineRest.svg?branch=master)](https://travis-ci.org/Tuxion/DoctrineRest)
+**This library is currently not stable.
+Do not use for production.**

 Links Doctrine models to Aura.Router in a simple CRUD fashion.

-This library is currently not stable.
-Do not use in production.

-[![Build Status](https://travis-ci.org/Tuxion/DoctrineRest.svg?branch=master)](https://travis-ci.org/Tuxion/DoctrineRest)

 ### TODO